 Preventing Black Fly Bites

 Clear brush that hangs close to or in the water to reduce objects that black fly larvae can attach themselves to.
-While they require fast moving water to breed, the adults also need spots to hang out on that are dry.
-The male insects feed off nectar instead of feeding off blood, so these can be tricky if you have a luscious garden.
-You can also implement insect traps that attract and catch black flies, limiting the population in your yard.
+While they require fast-moving water to breed, the adults also need spots to hang out on that are dry.
+The male insects feed off nectar instead of blood, so these can be tricky if you have a luscious garden.
+You can also implement Dynatrap® Outdoor Insect Traps that attract and trap black flies, limiting the population in your yard.

 The best thing you can do, though, is prevent black flies from biting you in the first place!
 Here are some techniques to deter black flies so that you can enjoy the outdoors without getting bit, including: